Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/006_07 - Docker Deep Dive - Diving Deeper with Dockerfile.md

 So 6 Dockerfile instructions created 6 layers.
 We can do things to reduce the amount of layers that Dockerfiles creates when building new images, but for now the main knowledge to take is:

-*[MOST instructions that we shoot in a  Dockerfile results in a new Image layer that is created]{.underline}*
+*[MOST instructions that we shoot in a  Dockerfile results in a new Image layer that is created]*

 **Building a Web Server Dockerfile (MORE DOCKER FILE INSTRUCTIONS - VOCABULARY TIME)**